If you’re looking for ideas on how to work smarter not harder as a teacher, you’ve come to the right place.

 THE HARD WAY: Keep students in the dark about their grades and academic progress until progress report time.

-THE SMART WAY: If you teach 4th or 5th grade, consider using a simple grade sheet with learners if your school uses the traditional grading system of a, b, c, d, f.
+THE SMART WAY: If you teach 4th or 5th grade, consider using a simple grade sheet with learners if your school uses the traditional grading system of a, b, c, d, and f.

-Simple grades sheets are usually a hit with kids and parents.
+Simple grade sheets are usually a hit with kids and parents.

 Assuming every assignment carries the same weight (100%), have learners record and average their grades each time an assignment is returned.

 Send the grade sheet home to parents weekly or biweekly for review.

-Grade sheets promote accountability, and help you worker smarter not harder.
+Grade sheets promote accountability, and help you work smarter not harder.
 No more surprised parents at report card time.

 With students tracking their progress along with you, they are much more involved in the assessment process.